Phnom Penh Guide

 Phnom Penh Guide, Pchum Ben

 Following two weeks of offerings at Wats, in remembrance of several generations of ancestors, many small businesses will close, and thousands will make the journey to their homes in faraway villages.
-The government have provided hundreds of free buses to help those wishing to return to their homes, some traveling 100s of kilometers, to observe what is often referred to as “Ancestors Day”
+The government has provided hundreds of free buses to help those wishing to return to their homes, some traveling 100s of kilometers, to observe what is often referred to as “Ancestors Day”

 Most government offices and schools etc. will be closed for this very significant occasion.